hashicorp/terraform-provider-awscc/docs/data-sources/kms_key.md

 - `key_spec` (String) Specifies the type of AWS KMS key to create.
 The default value is SYMMETRIC_DEFAULT.
 This property is required only for asymmetric AWS KMS keys.
 You can't change the KeySpec value after the AWS KMS key is created.
 - `key_usage` (String) Determines the cryptographic operations for which you can use the AWS KMS key.
 The default value is ENCRYPT_DECRYPT.
 This property is required only for asymmetric AWS KMS keys.
 You can't change the KeyUsage value after the AWS KMS key is created.
 - `multi_region` (Boolean) Specifies whether the AWS KMS key should be Multi-Region.
 You can't change the MultiRegion value after the AWS KMS key is created.
+- `origin` (String) The source of the key material for the KMS key.
+You cannot change the origin after you create the KMS key.
+The default is AWS_KMS, which means that AWS KMS creates the key material.
 - `pending_window_in_days` (Number) Specifies the number of days in the waiting period before AWS KMS deletes an AWS KMS key that has been removed from a CloudFormation stack.
 Enter a value between 7 and 30 days.
 The default value is 30 days.
 - `tags` (Attributes Set) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))